What to know about buying a house in Utah

 Salt Lake City first-time home buyers

-At those home prices, a down payment in Salt Lake City, UT, might cost:
+At those home prices, a down payment in Salt Lake City might cost:

 The Community Development Corporation of Utah (CDCU) offers assistance to buyers with low-to-moderate income in Salt Lake City, Salt Lake County, and Taylorsville.

 Assistance comes in the form of a deferred loan with no monthly payments and no interest.
 The CDCU website explains that this loan is forgivable after a period of time but does not specify the loan term.